castroben/file-comparator/README.md

 ### Comparator.js - reads information stored in InputReader and performs necessary comparisons.

 ## Runtime Environment
 This program was developed using NodeJS as a runtime environment.
-Therefore, NodeJS must be installed on the locdal machine for the program to run successfully.
+Therefore, NodeJS must be installed on the local machine for the program to run successfully.
 Download link for NodeJS can be found [here](https://nodejs.org/en/download/).
 Additionally, 'fast-csv' must be installed on the runtime environment in order for the program to run successfully. 'fast-cv' was selected because it claims to be a scalable solution for reading .csv files using TypeScript.
 Documentation for 'fast-csv' can be found [here](https://c2fo.github.io/fast-csv/).

 Inside the root folder, run the following commands to install all dependencies and run the program as follows: